 These bonds are guaranteed by your government.
 Usually, they offer a much higher rate of interest when compared with traditional Term Deposits and regular saving schemes.

-Invest part of your savings on government bonds.
-Look for the latest offerings, interest rates and other benefits they offer such as tax savings and hedging against economic downturns.
+Invest part of your savings in government bonds.
+Look for the latest offerings, interest rates, and other benefits they offer such as tax savings and hedging against economic downturns.

-Investing too much or too little in various kinds of insurance plans is a mistake you must avoid in 2020.
-Buying life, health and home insurance is fine.
+Investing too much or too little in various kinds of insurance plans is a mistake you must avoid in 2023.
+Buying life, health, and home insurance are fine.
 However, these policies come at premiums.
 Check whether the returns justify your investments.
-Also look for other plans that cover higher education of your kids.
+Also, look for other plans that cover higher education for your kids.